 Rape Aggression Defense (R.A.D.)

 It is the intent of this three hour introductory R.A.D.
-Awareness Seminar, taught to women only, to empower them through self-awareness and discussions about basic fundamentals of prevention and self-defense.
+Awareness Seminar, to empower individuals through self-awareness and discussions about basic fundamentals of prevention and self-defense.

 Participants will also be exposed to basic information about crimes that take place on campus, crime prevention methods, and basic self-defense techniques.
 The emphasis of this seminar will be on the crime of sexual assault.

-The Rape Aggression Defense System is a program of realistic self-defense tactics and techniques for women.
+The Rape Aggression Defense System is a program of realistic self-defense tactics and techniques.
 The R.A.D.
-System is a comprehensive, women-only course that begins with awareness, prevention, risk reduction and risk avoidance, while progressing on to the basics of hands-on defense training.
+System is a comprehensive course that begins with awareness, prevention, risk reduction and risk avoidance, while progressing on to the basics of hands-on defense training.
 R.A.D. is not a Martial Arts program.
 Our courses are taught by nationally certified R.A.D.
 Instructors and provide each student with a workbook/reference manual.
 The entire R.A.D. class can also be taught at GVSU and consists of at least 13 hours of instruction.

-- To develop and enhance the options of self defense, so they may become viable considerations to woman who is attacked
+- To develop and enhance the options of self defense, so they may become viable considerations to anyone who is attacked

 - Educate participants on risk awareness, risk prevention, risk reduction and risk avoidance